 This is a great option for those who want to take the stress out of planning your day and getting to the Palace!

-Additionally, some biking tour companies offer unique experiences, allowing you to cycle through the countryside from Paris to Versailles and explore the palace grounds on two wheels.
+Or consider a biking tour like this one where you can cycle through the countryside around Versailles and explore the palace grounds on two wheels.
 I will definitely try this option next time we visit!

 Things to Do in Versailles